usnistgov/ndntdump/README.md

 The **packets** file is a [pcapng](https://datatracker.ietf.org/doc/draft-ietf-opsawg-pcapng/) file.
 It contains Ethernet packets that carry NDN traffic.
-IP anonymization has been performed on these packets.
+Address anonymization has been performed on these packets.
 When feasible, NDN packet payload, including Interest ApplicationParameters and Data Content, is zeroized, so that the output can be compressed effectively.
+Payload blanking may be disabled with `--keep-payload` flag.

 The **records** file is a [Newline delimited JSON (NDJSON)](https://github.com/ndjson/ndjson-spec) file.
 Each line in this file is a JSON object that describes a NDN packet, either layer 2 or layer 3.